 Our research and testing revealed the best POS system for liquor stores is Square POS, for a number of reasons.
 It's fast to set up, easy to use, offers a great range of prices, plus a broad range of features including complex inventory management.

-In comparison to other POS systems like Shopify, which has great ecommerce integrations for selling online as well as in-person, Square offers more complex analytics and an offline mode, which makes it more versatile for a wide range of uses.
-Lightspeed is the best POS for larger businesses, but Square offers better tax reporting and automatic restocking — two perks that make Square a better POS system for liquor stores overall.
+In comparison to other POS systems like Shopify, which has great ecommerce integrations for liquor stores that sell across channels, Square offers more complex analytics and an offline mode, which makes it more versatile for a wide range of uses.
+Lightspeed is the best POS for larger businesses as it's able to cope with larger inventories, but Square offers better tax reporting and automatic restocking — two perks that make Square a better POS system for liquor stores overall.

 Tech.co rating for retail